SmartAdvisorOnline

 Check with our tools

 Do not guess.
 Test.
-Run the Leak Test Tool, open the Status Center, and keep the Knowledge Base open if you are debugging DNS, IPv6, or browser leaks.
+Run the Leak Test, compare route quality with the Speed Test, use the Streaming VPN Diagnostic for platform errors, open the Status Center, and keep the Knowledge Base open if you are debugging DNS, IPv6, or browser leaks.
 If a setup keeps acting strange, compare with VPN error codes and VPN troubleshooting before blaming the provider.

 The "free VPN extension" myth